 Many families choose to include a photo or a symbol of their child in family photos and traditions.
 You can use a stuffed animal or a printed photo block, or even add details in with editing after the photo is complete.

 You can also incorporate these symbols and/or photos of your child into family traditions, like purchasing an annual ornament for your tree, or setting a place for your child at Thanksgiving or family weddings.

-Talk to your Living Children about their Sibling
+Talking to your Living Children about their Deceased Sibling

 Parents will have different perspectives on this, but if you feel comfortable, you can talk to your living children about their sibling, and continue to make memories as a family by incorporating symbols of their sibling in sibling photos or events.

 There are also a number of books designed to talk to your living children about their deceased siblings.
 An example is Someone Came Before You.